caktus/guidebook/docs/developer-setup.md

 have Python 3.7, 3.8, and 3.9 all installed locally (soon, probably 3.10
 as well).

-On the Mac OS X installer download page, find the \"macOS 64-bit installer\" link for the latest point release of the Python major version that you want to install.
+On the Mac OS X installer download page, find the "macOS 64-bit installer" link for the latest point release of the Python major version that you want to install.
 Download it, and open the `.pkg` file to start the installer.

-When done, you\'ll have a new Python version in `/Library/Frameworks/Python.framework/Versions/` that has also been added to your path by the installer.
+When done, you'll have a new Python version in `/Library/Frameworks/Python.framework/Versions/` that has also been added to your path by the installer.